esphome/esphome-docs/esphomeyaml/components/binary_sensor/esp32_ble_tracker.rst

     # Example configuration entry for finding MAC addresses
     esp32_ble_tracker:

+After adding that to your configuration, you will need to re-flash the ESP32 over USB, as esphomeyaml needs to repartition the flash memory of the ESP in order to allow for the increased firmware size that the BLE stack requires.

-Using above configuration, first you should see a ``Starting scan...`` debug message at boot-up.
+Using the configuration above, first you should see a ``Starting scan...`` debug message at boot-up.
 Then, when a BLE device is discovered, you should see messages like ``Found device AC:37:43:77:5F:4C`` together with some information about their address type and advertised name.
 If you don't see these messages, your device is unfortunately